Simple and satisfying, this spinach tortellini soup recipe is ready in 30 minutes to warm you up without weighing you down.

 She'd initially asked for our bare-bones basic orzo in broth, which only comes out when someone's really under the weather.
 But I amortized my law degree with some light negotiation and upgraded us to spinach tortellini soup.
 This pot of goodness packs more nutrients and also doubled as a way to feed the whole family dinner that night without cooking twice.
 The 12 year old is smart, has good taste, and even as a tween is pretty good at picking her battles, so she was happy to oblige.
 Tortellini soup for all.

 The goal was to pack lots of flavor and nourishment into a bowl that still came across as very simple.
 I'd say we succeeded without question.
 (Why am I unafraid to sing the praises of my food despite 40 years of consistent self-deprecating tendencies that I have to hope are charming?
 Oh, never mind, I'm 40 and don't care.)

 Moving right along.

-You can use chicken broth if you’re into that sort of thing, or try my favorite vegetable broth by a mile, but this is not the place for shitty, rust-colored veggie broth.
+You can use chicken broth if you're into that sort of thing, or try my favorite vegetable broth by a mile, but this is not the place for subpar, rust-colored veggie broth.
 With so few ingredients, each needs to pull its weight.